jnl221/HTML_assignment/README.md

 -- Locate a news story from a reputable online news source.
 It needs to have at least eight (8) paragraphs of written text and include at least two (2) high-resolution images with written photo captions.

--- Right-click on each image in the story and save it within this folder.
+-- Right-click on each image in the story and save it within the folder you just downloaded.

-*It’s critical that all these files are within the same computer folder as you work.*
+*It’s critical that all these files are within the same computer folder.*

-Just like in class, I’d recommend that you open “index.html” in your browser as well as in Sublime Text so that you can examine your work as you go.
+Just like in class, I’d recommend that you open “main.html” in your browser as well as in Sublime Text so that you can examine your work as you go.
 If you don't know what an element is, check W3Schools or stackoverflow.com.
 Use previous repositories here [https://github.com/jnl221] as resources.
 We are at a point in the semester where you should feel comfortable researching how to do an unfamiliar thing.

 **Inside the head element**